How StopFlex Manufactures Long-Fiber Carbon Ceramic Brakes (C/SiC)

 Carbon fiber architecture

-We start with high-strength continuous carbon fiber (long fiber) and build a reinforcement architecture designed to carry load in multiple directions.
-Compared with short chopped fiber mixes, continuous fibers are more effective at bridging cracks and resisting impact-type damage.
+We start with continuous carbon fiber (long fiber) and build a reinforcement architecture designed to carry load in multiple directions.
+Compared with short chopped fiber mixes, continuous fibers bridge stress paths more effectively and improve resistance to impact-type damage.

 2 Resin and Reinforcement